developerpiru/VisualizeTRACS/README.md

 +library(DT)

 # Installation
-In R run these commands to install dependencies:
+At the R command prompt or in RStudio, run these commands to install dependencies:

 	install.packages("shiny")